funkycrash/2017.04-jamstack-notes/intro.md

 React is awesome but what are the limitations?
 In a word: **SHARING**

 We can't get data from other domains.
 Security concerns are huge.
+How do we do this in the world of React.
+### Iframes?
+Not ideal.
+You have to pass everything in an URL.
+Not really flexible.
+Not responsive.